Simhana: Shilaharas of Kolhapur

 In 1216, Simhana launched an expedition against the Kohalpur Shilahara king Bhoja II.
 Taking advantage of the conflict between the Chalukyas, the Kalachuris, the Yadavas, and the Hoysalas, Bhoja had assumed imperial titles.
 By 1187, he called himself the Vikrama of the Kaliyuga.
 By 1205, even his protégé Somadeva had assumed imperial titles such as Paramabhattaraka ("Supreme Overlord"), Rajadhiraja ("King of kings"), and Paschima-chakravarti ("the western Chakravarti").
-While the Yadavas were engaged in their campaign against the Hoysalas during 1210-1215, Bhoja seems to have attacked their kingdom.
+While the Yadavas were engaged in their campaign against the Hoysalas during 1210–1215, Bhoja seems to have attacked their kingdom.
 As a result, Simhana invaded the Shilahara territory, and defeated Bhoja, who fled to Panhala.

 A Yadava inscription states that Simhana was "an eagle who caused the serpent in the form of the mighty ruler Bhoja, hiding in the fort of Panhala, to take a flight."
 This suggests that Bhoja, who was already an old man by this time, had to flee from Panhala.
 Nothing is known about the ultimate fate of Bhoja or his son Gandaraditya.

 Epigraphic evidence suggests that the Shilahara kingdom, including the capital Kolhapur, was annexed to the Yadava kingdom.
 This annexation seems to have taken place before 1217, as a 1217 inscription found in the Shimoga district describes Simhana as a vajra (thunderbolt) to the Panhala fort.
 A 1218 inscription found at Kolhapur records the construction of a gate before the Ambabai temple by Simhana's officer Tailana.

 Paramaras

 Paramaras, the northern neighbours of the Yadavas, ruled the Malwa region.
 In the past, Simhana's grandfather Bhillama had raided their territories.
 Simhana's contemporary Paramara king Arjunavarman married the Hoysala princess Sarvakala, who was probably a daughter of granddaughter of the Hoysala king Ballala.
-Simhana's invasion of the Hoysala territory appears to have led a fresh conflict between the Paramaras and the Yadavas.
+Simhana's invasion of the Hoysala territory appears to have led to a fresh conflict between the Paramaras and the Yadavas.

 Simhana invaded the Paramara kingdom in 1215, and according to the later Yadava court poet Hemadri, this invasion resulted in the defeat and death of Arjunavarman.
 The veracity of Hemadri's claim is doubtful, as the 1222 Bahal inscription mentions Arjunavarman's defeat, but not his death.
 The Tiluvalli inscription also states that Simhana humbled the lord of Malwa.